 All punches must land with the knuckle part of the glove.
-No other part of the glove, palm or forearm can be used.
-Back fist & hammer fist strikes are illegal.
+No other part of the glove, palm, forearm or elbow can be used.
+Back fist & spinning back fist strikes must land with the padded knuckle portion of the glove, between the wrist & knuckles.
+It is considered a foul to land the back fist with the elbow or forearm.
+It must land with the authorised part of the glove.